CartoDB/documentation/app/content/analytics-toolbox-snowflake/examples/geocoding-your-address-data.md

 In this example, we will geocode a table with some Starbucks address data that we have available in Snowflake.
-The geocoding process will add a new column to your input table called ‘geom’ with a Point geometry based on the geographic coordinates of the location; which are derived from the location information in your table (e.g. street address, postal code, country, etc.).
+The geocoding process will add a new column to your input table called "geom" (or the name that you choose) with a Point geometry based on the geographic coordinates of the location; which are derived from the location information in your table (e.g. street address, postal code, country, etc.).

 {{% bannerNote type="warning" title="warning"%}}
 This function consumes isolines quota.
 Each call consumes as many units of quota as the number of rows your input table or query has.
 Before running, we recommend checking the size of the data to be geocoded and your available quota using the [LDS_QUOTA_INFO()](https://docs.carto.com/analytics-toolbox-snowflake/sql-reference/lds/#lds_quota_info) function.